danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Edge Detection/Edge Detection.md

-Edges are local features of images that campure important **semantic information**.
+Edges are local features of images that capture important **semantic information**.
 They are big variations of intensity between pixels in a particular image area:
 ![[Pasted image 20230319175005.png]]
 ![[Pasted image 20230404193459.png]]